symbol/symbol-docs/source/getting-started/setup-workstation.rst

     Enter network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): TEST_NET
     Do you want to save the account? [y/n]: y
+    Select an import type: » PrivateKey
     Enter Symbol Node URL.
 (Example: http://localhost:3000): http://api-01.ap-northeast-1.testnet-0951-v1.symboldev.network:3000/
     Insert the profile name: testnet
     Do you want to set the account as the default profile? [y/n]: y

-.. note:: If the test network node is not working, you can use another node url from |network-list|.
-You can also **run your testnet node** by following :doc:`this guide <../guides/network/running-a-test-net-node>`.

-3. You should see the account credentials in your terminal.
+4. If everything goes well, you should see the account credentials displayed in the terminal.

 .. code-block:: bash